ultimate271/notes/gibson/neuromancer04.md

 “Molly,” he told Armitage, handing him the phone.

+## Yonderboy gives Case a message: Wintermute, and is off
 THE SPRAWL’S GEODESICS were lightening into predawn gray as Case left the building.
 His limbs felt cold and disconnected.
 He couldn’t sleep.
 He was sick of the loft.
 Lupus had gone, then Armitage, and Molly was in surgery somewhere.